robertZaufall/mindmanager_ai/readme.md

 Perplexity works perfekt as an univeral LLM platform.
 ### MLX (hosted locally on Apple Silicon - no internet access needed)
 MLX results are dependent on the used model. `LLama3` works well.

+## Iamge generation systems
+### Azure OpenAI / OpenAI - DALL-E 3
+The solution ist best tested with `Azure OpenAI`.
+Results are very good.
+There is a problem with texts generated within images.
+### Stability AI - Stable Diffusion 3
+Image genration with SD3 is the most flexible, as you can use a seed value, negative prompt etc. Prompt engineering is most important here, as the results are far from beeing perfect by now.
+### Google Vertex AI - Imagen2
+Image generation results are too simple by now as prompt engineering is also most important here.
+Imagen2 has the highest image resolution (1:1 with 1536x1536).
+Imagen2 is GA (globally available) but there is an approval process to get access to the API.
+Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow will be implemented later).

 ## Prompt crafting
 Prompt crafting is lightly implemented using the following strategy: